 library across multiple computers.
 Sadly this issue will not be going

-away any time soon, so some users have developed workarounds.
-A tutorial
+away any time soon, although some users have developed workarounds.

 The Develop module has Adobe Camera Raw at its heart, but

 the Lightroom team have extended it's functionality to the extent that